sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 Starting in SQL Server 2022, you can also use backup and restore to Object Stores, such as the S3 API.
 You can <a href="https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/sql-server-backup-and-restore-with-s3-compatible-object-storage?view=sql-server-ver16 ">learn more about that process at this reference</a>.

-<h3>Use Microsoft Azure as a Disaster Recovery site</h3>
+<h4>Use Microsoft Azure as a Disaster Recovery site</h4>
-For a complete Disaster Recovery strategy at your organization, you should consider that the geographic location of your datacenter could be compromized, and even a comprehensive backup/restore strategy would not be sufficient to guarantee your Recovery Point Objective (RPO) and Recovery Time Objective (RTO).
+For a complete Disaster Recovery strategy at your organization, you should consider that the geographic location of your datacenter could be compromised, and even a comprehensive backup/restore strategy would not be sufficient to guarantee your Recovery Point Objective (RPO) and Recovery Time Objective (RTO).
 It's a best-practice to ensure that you have a separate location to fall back to for your organization's operations.
 <p></p>
 Microsoft Azure has a series of tools you can use for a more complete strategy for Disaster Recovery, starting with <i>Azure Site Recovery</i>.
 <p></p>